ceregousa/slate/source/includes/courses/_users.md

 --------- | -----------
 query | Specify a query if you are looking for a single user.
-The value should be either the member_id or email of the user. include_department_users | If specified, users in departments of the partner will also be included. page[number] | Results are paginated, use this to choose which page you want
+The value should be either the member_id or email of the user. include_department_users | If specified, users in departments of the partner will also be included. include_enrolled_courses | If set to true, each user will have a "course-stats" attribute containing progress and study information. page[number] | Results are paginated, use this to choose which page you want